Sukanya807/Kickstarter_Challenge/README.md

 -	The dataset is not very current.
 It only includes information about theatre campaigns launched till 2017.
 -	The dataset includes campaigns from different countries with different currencies but the goal and pledged amounts mentioned are in dollars.
 -	The data provided in the Spotlight and Staff Pick columns are not clear and therefore could not be analyzed.
+-	Lack of qualitative data regarding why the campaigns are successful or failing

 #### What are some other possible tables and/or graphs that we could create?